Skip to content

 Temporal Smoothing and Consistency

 Temporal smoothing helps in reducing jitter and ensuring smooth transitions between frames.
-This is particularly useful for video data where frame-to-frame consistency is important.
+This is useful for video data where frame-to-frame consistency is important.

 Handling Noisy or Incomplete Segmentations